The Pirates of Dark Water

 The Pirates of Dark Water is an American fantasy animated television series created by David Kirschner and produced by Hanna-Barbera.
-The series premiered as a five-part miniseries on Fox Kids early 1991.
+The series premiered as a five-part miniseries on Fox Kids early 1991, simply entitled Dark Water.
 The first season, consisting of 13 episodes including the original five-part miniseries, aired on ABC from September to December 1991.
 A second season, consisting of just eight episodes, aired in syndication in the United States from 1992 to 1993.

 Premise

-Ren, the son of the dying King Primus of Octopon, sails around the alien world of Mer on a ship called the Wraith, searching for the "Thirteen Treasures of Rule".
+Prince Ren, the son of the dying King Primus of Octopon, sails around the alien world of Mer on a ship called the Wraith, searching for the "Thirteen Treasures of Rule".
+The treasures are prophesied to save Octopon and Mer from the threat of Dark Water, an all-consuming black sentient liquid that has taken over the seas.
 His loyal crew of misfits that help Ren on his journey are the ecomancer Tula, a monkey-bird Niddler, and the treasure-hungry pirate Ioz.
-Ren's opponent in his quest is the pirate Bloth of the warship the Maelstron, who will stop at nothing to get the treasures for himself.
+Ren's opponent in his quest is the pirate lord Bloth of the warship the Maelstrom, who will stop at nothing to get the treasures and control the Dark Water himself.